arthurbg951/capslock-fix-linux/README.md

-## For what this programm is deserve?
+## hat is the purpose of the program?

 This program just fix the Caps Lock key Delay on linux.
 If you dont wanna use shift key this program will help you.